-The Nguyen Dynasty established after Nguyen Anh (Emperor Gia Long ) ascended the throne in 1802 and completely ended when Emperor Bao Dai abdicated in 1945.
-For a total of 143 years, the Nguyen Dynasty is a dynasty that marked many ups and downs of history; especially the French invasion in the mid-19th century.
+The Nguyen Dynasty was established after Nguyen Anh (Emperor Gia Long ) ascended the throne in 1802 and wholly ended when Emperor Bao Dai abdicated in 1945.
+For a total of 143 years, the Nguyen Dynasty was a dynasty that marked many ups and downs in history, especially the French invasion in the mid-19th century.

-During the Minh Mang period, there were many wars to seize territory in Cambodia, it made the treasury completely used up.
-By the time of Tu Duc, all aspects of the country were deteriorating.
-From the 1850s, a group of intellectuals Vietnamese, typically Nguyen Truong To, recognized the country’s stagnation and demanded Western learning to develop industry – trade, military – foreign reform.
+During the Minh Mang period, there were many wars to seize territory in Cambodia, which made the treasury thoroughly used up.
+By Tu Duc, all aspects of the country were deteriorating.
+In the 1850s, a group of Vietnamese intellectuals, typically Nguyen Truong To, recognized the country’s stagnation and demanded Western learning to develop industry – trade, military – foreign reform.